The monodromy pairing for logarithmic 1-motifs: Logarithmic -motifs

+\begin{lemma} Let $G$ be a smooth commutative group scheme with connected geometric fibers over $S$ and let $Z$ be the espace \'etal\'e of a sheaf of torsion-free abelian groups on the small \'etale site of $S$.
+Then the homomorphisms of $G$ into $Z$ and extensions of $G$ by $Z$ are all trivial: {\value{theorem}}

+\end{lemma} \begin{proof} By Lemma~\ref{lem:discrete-sect-tors}, any homomorphism $G \to Z$ factors uniquely through $S$, hence must be zero.
+Also by Lemma~\ref{lem:discrete-sect-tors}, the underlying $Z$-torsor of an extension $E$ of $G$ by $Z$ must be trivial.
+Therefore the structure of an extension is encoded by a map $G \times G \to Z$ describing the group structure of $E$.
+Again by Lemma~\ref{lem:discrete-sect-tors}, this must be constant, so $E$ is a trivial extension. \end{proof}

-\begin{proposition} Every logarithmic semiabelian variety is induced from a semiabelian variety, unique up to unique isomorphism. \end{proposition} \begin{proof} Let $A$ be an abelian variety and let $X$ be a sheaf of lattices.
+{\value{equation}} \begin{proposition} Every logarithmic semiabelian variety is induced from a semiabelian variety that is unique up to unique isomorphism. \end{proposition} \begin{proof} Let $A$ be an abelian variety over $S$ and let $X$ be a lattice over $S$.
 We use the following exact sequence: